Violation of Probation Charges Attorney in Fort Worth

 Fort Worth, TX 76102

-Did you allegedly violate the terms of you community supervision?
+Did you allegedly violate the terms of your community supervision?
 You will want to seek legal representation as soon as possible in order to help achieve the most favorable outcome to your case.
-Contact Townsend, Gebhardt & Eppes, PLLC today.
+Contact Gebhardt and Eppes, PLLC today.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense lawyers in Fort Worth who represent individuals all over Tarrant County, including Arlington and Fort Worth as well as communities in Parker County and Johnson County such as Cleburne, Weatherford, and many others.
+Gebhardt and Eppes, PLLC are criminal defense lawyers in Fort Worth who represent individuals all over Tarrant County, including Arlington and Fort Worth as well as communities in Johnson County and Parker County such as Cleburne, Weatherford, and many others.
 Call 817-502-3600 or complete an online form to have our attorneys review your case and discuss all of your legal options during a free initial consultation.